 One way some lawyers have sought to get around these restrictions is with lawyer awards.
 These awards are a roundabout way for the lawyer to “prove” that they are the best lawyer.
-Some lawyer awards are legitimate; however, many of are dubious at best — and in some cases they’re nothing more than a paid endorsement.
+Some lawyer awards are legitimate; however, many of them are dubious at best — and in some cases, they’re nothing more than a paid endorsement.

 The Ontario Law Society has (rightly) cracked down on these lawyer awards because of how misleading they are to the public.
 Even awards from seemingly reputable sources can be manipulated by lawyers and law firms.
 The firm may not be the best in its category — just the best at getting out the vote to win the award.

-We address how to compare lawyers below in our seven step guide to hiring a lawyer, but you should be very wary of making decisions based on lawyer awards or any marketing that suggests the lawyer is the best.
+We address how to compare lawyers below in our seven-step guide to hiring a lawyer, but you should be very wary of making decisions based on lawyer awards or any marketing that suggests the lawyer is the best.

-What are the alternatives to hiring a London disability Lawyer?
+What are the alternatives to hiring a London disability lawyer?